 In addition, it isn’t recommended that you use modules on the checkout page, as the customer should only focus on the conversion itself.

-Usually, the products displayed in a recommendation module are selected based on the user’s previous behavior, which means that you don’t have control over which products that are displayed in the module.
+Usually, the products displayed in a recommendation module are selected based on the user’s previous behavior, which means that you don’t have control over which products are displayed in the module.

 Sell top spots in your recommendation modules to suppliers/brands

+Black Friday is a perfect opportunity to strengthen your relationship with suppliers and brands.
 Think of your company as an advertising platform where suppliers and brands have the opportunity to buy top spots in your recommendation modules.
-Most brands are willing to spend large budgets on being showcased first in your recommendation modules, and especially Black Friday.
-This is especially because the brands are aware that you will have more incoming traffic on your website than usual.
+Most brands are willing to spend large budgets on being part of your “recommended products section,” especially on a day with increased traffic.